-These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and the Corporations Act 2001.
+These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board and the Corporations Act 2001.
+Carbon Minerals Limited is a for-profit entity for the purpose of preparing the financial statements.